typedb/typedb-docs/08-examples/04-phone-calls-migration-python.md

 build_phone_call_graph(inputs)
 ```

-First thing first, we import the grakn module.
+First thing first, we import the typedb module.
 We use it for connecting to our `phone_calls` database.

 Next, we declare the `inputs`.
 More on this later.
 For now, what we need to understand about inputs — it’s a list of dictionaries, each one containing:
 - The path to the data file
-- The template function that receives a dictionary and produces the Graql insert query. we define these template functions in a bit.
+- The template function that receives a dictionary and produces the TypeQL insert query. we define these template functions in a bit.

 Let’s move on.